polyrand/autoderm_demo/blogpost.md

 In the line `os.getenv("API_URL", "https://autoderm-api.firstderm.com/Query")` we are doing the same as we did with our API key.
 But now we are setting a default value (the current API url).
 If there is no `API_URL` variable set up, it will fallback to the default (https://autoderm-api.firstderm.com/Query).

-To finish with our backend, we make a request to our API and gather the results.
+To finish with our backend, we make a request to our API, get the results and render them.

 ```python
 data = response.json()